studiowebux/vue-audio-recorder/README.md

 # vue-audio-recorder

+> This is a fork of the original recorder.

 > Audio recorder for Vue.js.
 It allows to create, play, download and store records on a server.

 #### [Live demo](https://jsfiddle.net/grishkovelli/rb1anxyj/)